shixun404/TurboFNO/README.md

 # TurboFNO

-TurboFNO is a high-performance, fault-tolerant implementation of the Fourier Neural Operator (FNO), optimized for GPUs through FFT–GEMM–iFFT kernel fusion.
-It supports progressive kernel fusion strategies and is benchmark-ready on both 1D and 2D FNO workloads.
+**TurboFNO** is a high-performance GPU implementation of the Fourier Neural Operator (FNO), designed for solving PDEs with deep learning.
+Unlike standard FNO implementations that execute FFT, filtering, GEMM, and iFFT as separate kernels—causing redundant memory traffic—TurboFNO introduces the **first fully fused FFT–GEMM–iFFT GPU kernel** with built-in optimizations.

+TurboFNO includes:

+* Custom high-performance FFT and GEMM kernels, matching or exceeding cuFFT and cuBLAS performance;
+* Built-in **zero-padding, frequency truncation, and channel pruning** to eliminate unnecessary data movement;
+* A novel kernel fusion strategy where **each thread block traverses the hidden dimension**, aligning FFT output with GEMM computation;
+* Shared memory swizzling techniques to ensure **100% memory bank utilization** between FFT, GEMM, and iFFT stages.

+> On NVIDIA A100, TurboFNO achieves up to **1.5× speedup** over PyTorch and NVIDIA’s closed-source libraries.

 ---